Grief journeys are as unique as relationships

 Please refer to the Bereavement Newsletter for specific dates and locations for all bereavement programming, and information on how to register.

-Grief & Life Transition Support Group: This is a 6 week support group that will guide participants in understanding the uniqueness of their grief, and provides resources and education on the healing process.
+Grief & Loss Support Group: This is a 6 week support group that will guide participants in understanding the uniqueness of their grief, and provides resources and education on the healing process.
 This is a supportive group that is focused on healing and living beyond a loss.
 The Grief and Loss Support Group is offered multiple times throughout the calendar year, and pre-registration for this group is required.
+We also offer Grief & Loss Support Groups tailored to different relationships, such as, spousal, parental, and sibling loss.

-We currently offer Open Support Groups to help meet the ongoing needs of bereaved individuals in the community.
+We currently offer Open Support Groups on a monthly basis in a variety of locations to help meet the ongoing needs of bereaved individuals in the community.
 New members are welcome to join at any time and there is no registration required.
 These groups afford people the opportunity to meet in a safe environment with other people experiencing grief and loss.
 There is a facilitator to offer support.
-We meet:

 Throughout the year, we offer a variety of workshops related to grief and loss issues.